 [Rubenstein] points out that these female bodies embody the “feminine ideal” of the supermodel, which seems a rather out-of-place aesthetic in a world of monsters.
 Supermodelly Taurens wouldn’t be so odd if gamers had the choice to make their girl creatures big and muscley, but they don’t.
 Even if you wanted to have a female troll with tusks, you couldn’t.
 Which seems especially bizarre given that this game is supposed to be all about fantasy, and turning yourself into whatever you want to be.

 It appears that the supermodel-like females weren’t part of the original design of the game.
 Instead, the Alpha version included a lot less dimorphism, among the Taurens and the Trolls for example:

 Newitz says that the female figures were changed in response to player feedback:

 Apparently there were many complaints about the women of both races being “ugly” and so the developers changed them into their current incarnations.

 The dimorphism in WoW is a great example of how gender difference is, in part, an ideology.
 It’s a desire that we impose onto the world, not reality in itself.
 We make even our fantasy selves conform to it.
 Interestingly, when people stray from affirming the ideology, they can face pressure to align themselves with its defenders.
-It appears that this is exactly what happened in WoW.Lisa Wade is a professor of sociology at Occidental College.
+It appears that this is exactly what happened in WoW.Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.